CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/Catalog/default-catalog.md

   ![Catalog](../../images/dccf/catalog4.png)

 #### Option 2
-* Login to your Lumen Private Cloud on VMware Cloud Foundation environment.
+* Log in to your Lumen Private Cloud on VMware Cloud Foundation environment.

   ![Login to Lumen Private Cloud on VMware Cloud Foundation](../../images/dccf/login-html5.png)

-* Once logged in, click on the __Main Menu__ (also known as the Hamburger Menu) at the top of the page, then click __Libraries__.
+* Once logged in, click __Libraries__ in the top menu.

   ![Catalog](../../images/dccf/catalog1.png)